isopink/isopink.github.io/_posts/2025-03-06- Geometry of Linear Equations.md

 ---

 We saw from two examples that solving by rows and by columns gives the same result.
-This leads to a natural question: will this obervation still hold when we have more than three equations and unknowns—say, $n$ of them?
-Yes, it is.
-The row picture means finding where $n$ planes (or hyperplanes) intersect.
+This leads to a natural question: **Will this obervation still hold when we have more than three equations and unknowns—say, $n$ of them?
+Yes, it is!** The row picture means finding where $n$ planes (or hyperplanes) intersect.
 The column picture means combining $n$ column vectors to make vector $b$.
 This is not just a trick of computation; it is a mathematical fact.
 Let’s set aside any doubt and move forward.